SAD - Learning Objectives

 Before you purchase a light therapy box, talk with your doctor about the best one for you, and familiarize yourself with the variety of features and options so that you buy a high-quality product that's safe and effective.'

-Light Boxes & Light Therapy
+Hazards of Light Boxes & Light Therapy

 White Light–Emitting Diodes (LEDs) at Domestic Lighting Levels and Retinal Injury in a Rat Model